 Name: Title: Experience and expertise: William (Bill) Cook Independent, Non-Executive Director Mr Cook is an Independent Non-Executive Director of NTAW.
 Mr Cook commenced his career at Ford Motor Company in finance.
-He worked for Consolidated Press

-Holdings with the late Kerry Packer from 1983 to 1996 as Head of M&A and worldwide reporting.
+He worked for Consolidated Press Holdings with the late Kerry Packer from 1983 to 1996 as Head of M&A and worldwide reporting.
 After two years as General Manager of Qantas Flight Catering's Sydney business he undertook Private Equity investment consulting roles, and subsequently joined AMP Capital as an investment manager in the Private Equity team.
 Since leaving AMP, Mr Cook has served as non-executive director for a number of companies, including NTAW since 2013.

-Other current directorships: Nil

-Former directorships (last 3 years): Nil

-Special responsibilities: Chair of Audit and Risk Committee; Member of Remuneration and Nominations Committee

-Interests in shares: 303,132 ordinary shares

-Interests in options: Nil

-Name: Robert (Rob) Kent

-J/ Title: Independent, Non-Executive Director

-Qualifications: Bachelor of Business degree (Marketing) from the Queensland University of

-Technology and is a Graduate of the Australian Institute of Company Directors.

-Experience and expertise: Mr Kent was the Managing Director of Publicis Mojo (Queensland), part of a global advertising firm, from 2000 to 2017.
+Other current directorships: Nil Former directorships (last 3 years): Special responsibilities: Nil Chair of Audit and Risk Committee; Member of Remuneration and Nominations Committee Interests in shares: 303,132 ordinary shares Interests in options: Nil Name: Title: Qualifications: Robert (Rob) Kent Independent, Non-Executive Director Bachelor of Business degree (Marketing) from the Queensland University of Experience and expertise: Technology and is a Graduate of the Australian Institute of Company Directors.
+Mr Kent was the Managing Director of Publicis Mojo (Queensland), part of a global advertising firm, from 2000 to 2017.
 He was also a member of the Publicis National Board of Management.
 Rob is an experienced marketing executive who has managed many campaigns involving sales, promotion and brand building.
-He was

-also Managing Director of Personalised Plates Queensland from 2013 to 2017.
+He was also Managing Director of Personalised Plates Queensland from 2013 to 2017.
 Under his management, sales grew by 34% over 4 years with internet traffic providing 75% of revenue.
-Mr Kent was a Director of ACT for Kids (a charity) from 2001 to 2013 and member of the Board of South Bank Business Association in Brisbane from 2002 to
+Mr Kent was a Director of ACT for Kids (a charity) from 2001 to 2013 and member of the Board of South Bank Business Association in Brisbane from 2002 to 2009.
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Nil Nil Chair of Remuneration and Nominations Committee; Member of Audit and Risk Committee Interests in shares: Interests in options: 204,901 ordinary shares Nil

-2009.

-Other current directorships: Nil

-Former directorships (last 3 years): Nil

-Special responsibilities: Chair of Remuneration and Nominations Committee; Member of Audit and Risk

-Committee

-Interests in shares: 204,901 ordinary shares

-Interests in options: Nil

-Other current directorships' quoted above are current directorships for listed entities only and excludes directorships of all